tcpserver — TCP client connections and process management in proxies

 another group before executing the proxy program).
 The proxy parent

-process uses kill(0, sig)
+process uses kill(0, sig) syscall to

-propagate SIGTERM
+propagate SIGTERM and SIGHUP

 to its children.
 But the signal is delivered to all processes in the